Our Team

 Partners

 The project relies on local health and social care providers and social prescribers, charities and community groups to signpost and refer the young people they help to Cycling Minds.
-These include: the Living Well Coordination Service funded by the West Northumberland Primary Care Network, Northumberland County Council’s Northumberland Communities Together and Public Health Wellbeing Services, Adult Social Care, Children’s Services and Public Health teams, Hexham Youth Initiative, Gateway into the Community, StopGap Supported Housing, Number 28 Community Project and the Hextol Foundation.
+These include: the Living Well Service funded by the West Northumberland Primary Care Network, Northumberland County Council’s Northumberland Communities Together and Public Health Wellbeing Services, Adult Social Care, Children’s Services and Public Health teams, Hexham Youth Initiative, Gateway into the Community, StopGap Supported Housing, Number 28 Community Project and the Hextol Foundation.

 Cycling Minds